Dynamic FTSS in Asynchronous Systems: the Case of Unison: Concluding Remarks

 We presented the first study of FTSS protocols for dynamic tasks in asynchronous systems, and showed the intrinsic problems that are induced by the wide range of faults that we address.
 The combination of asynchrony and maintenance of liveness properties implies many impossibility results, and the deterministic protocol that we provided for one of the few remaining cases is optimal with respect to all impossibility results and containment measures.
+Then, we can observe that the results remain even if the weakly synchronized configuration definition is relaxed to allow neighbor clocks to be at most $\kappa$ away from each other, for some constant $\kappa$.

+\paragraph{Generalization: $\kappa$-asynchronous unison.} In this paragraph, we briefly explain how to generalize the above results to a weaker problem.
+Assume that $\kappa\in\mathbb{N}^*$.
+In the $\kappa$-asynchronous unison problem ($\kappa$-\textbf{AU}), a drift of at most $\kappa$ units is allowed between clocks of any two neighbors.
+Hence, the \textbf{AU} problem corresponds to the $1$-\textbf{AU}.

+Let us observe that a similar result to Lemma \ref{lem:blocage} holds in the case of $\kappa$-\textbf{AU}: